-1. Attach the connectors.
-Then turn over the keyboard.
+1. Attach the connectors as shown.

-2. Insert the keyboard into the keyboard bezel.
-Ensure that the front edge of the keyboard (the edge that is close to the display) is under the frame of the keyboard bezel.
+2. Insert the keyboard into the keyboard bezel as shown.
+Ensure that the top edge of the keyboard (the edge that is close to the computer display) is under the frame of the keyboard bezel.